dbx manual

 Specify whether the boxes in the group should be

-"open"or"closed"by default.
-A value of"closed"will only be honoured if you've included toggle buttons.
+will only be honoured if you've included toggle buttons.

 Language for informational tooltips

 The script creates informational tooltips for both mouse and keyboard users, with summary instructions for using the interface.
-The tooltips are created from the language and grammar you define in these arguments:
+These tooltips are particularly important for keyboard users, because de-facto conventions do not exist already.

-- word for "open", as in "open this box"
+- word for "open", as in "open this box" [string]

 -